Skip to main content

 PROS CONS

-• The promise - ultimate deconstruction of any technical barriers for creatives.
+• The promise - deconstruction of any technical barrier for creatives.

-• Useful as a copilot or assistant in creative software, eliminating tedious, repetitive tasks, digging through documentations for you.
+• Useful as a copilot or assistant in creative software, eliminating tedious, repetitive tasks, digging through documentation for you.

 • If AI will create everything for you, then what's the point of being creative in the first place?